PayID Casino Bank List Australia – Supported Banks & Deposit Guide

 2. Select PayID as the payment method.

-3. Copy the official PayID details provided on the screen.
+3. Copy the official PayID details shown on the screen.

 4. Open your banking app and make a PayID transfer.